1IntereJurry/GOGE/README.md

 • 	Dungeon generation is static (3 rooms + boss)
 • 	Status effects are not fully integrated
 • 	Save system does not yet store equipment bonuses
-• 	No Linux/Mac support due to console dependencies
+• 	No Linux/Mac support guaranteed (not tested yet)
 • 	High‑level balancing is incomplete